Sector14/mup-astro-cat/README.md

 ![MUP Astro CAT](https://bitbucket.org/BWGaryP/mup-astro-cat/raw/master/docs/mup_astro_cat_on_pi.jpg)

+This repository contains both the hardware and software project files needed to build and use the MUP Astro CAT.

+Please refer to the additional documentation in the docs/ directory for information on port pinouts for cables, build/installation instructions and hardware testing notes.

 CAT is either a recursive acronym for "CAT Attached on Top", or stands for "Cap Attachd On Top" (caps are not hats!) or more likley it refers to the Schmidt-Cassagrain (CAT for short) telescope this board will be attached to.
 Take your pick.

-The board follows most of the HAT specs but does not meet the size requirement or have the back powering protection "ideal" diode.

 # Directories

   * control_cat - Kicad project incl schematic/pcb layout for the MUP Astro Cat.
 (CERN)
   * docs        - hardware/software project documentation and 3rd party datasheets
   * gerber      - Exported gerber files for re-ordering PCBs
-  * software    - libindi drivers (GPL3)
+  * indi_driver - libindi drivers (GPL3)
   * eeprom      - eeprom configuration and overlay source (GPL2)

 # Intended Purpose